Open Monday - Friday 8 am - 5 pm.

 Open Late Tuesday & Wednesday until 9 pm

 Monday, August 20th: Fall Tutoring Begins

 Need help?
 We offer one-on-one and group tutoring for Augusta University students on a wide variety of subjects.
-Sessions are available by drop-in and appointments.
+Meet with a CRLA certified tutor by drop-in or by appointment.

 Scheduled appointments need to be made 48 hours (2 business days) in advance.

 Appointments are available for the following subjects: Accounting, Communication, Computer Science, Economics, English, History, Psychology, and Political Science.

 We value your feedback.
 Share your tutoring experience by completing this satisfaction survey.

 How does a tutoring session work?

 Depending on the subject, tutoring sessions may vary.